bitcoin-resources/bitcoin-resources.github.io/index.md

 {% include books.html category='essentials' %}

-If you prefer a shorter introduction, I recommend you read and listen to the
+If you prefer a shorter introduction, read and listen to the following:
-following:

 - [The Bullish Case for Bitcoin][bullish-case] by Vijay Boyapati ([audio version][bullish-case-audio])